 On June 24, 2020, a Former Match Group shareholder filed a complaint in the Delaware Court of Chancery against Former Match Group and its board of directors, as well as Match Group, IAC Holdings, Inc., and Barry Diller seeking to recover unspecified monetary damages on behalf of the Company and directly as a result of his ownership of Former Match Group stock in relation to the separation of Former Match Group from its former majority shareholder, Match Group.
 See David Newman et al. v.
 IAC/Interactive Corp. et al., C.A.
 No. 2020-0505-MTZ (Delaware Court of Chancery).
 The complaint alleges that that the special committee established by Former Match Group's board of directors to negotiate with Match Group regarding the separation transaction was not sufficiently independent of control from Match Group and Mr. Diller and that Former Match Group board members failed to adequately protect Former Match Group's interest in negotiating the separation transaction, which resulted in a transaction that was unfair to Former Match Group and its shareholders.
 On January 21, 2021, the case was consolidated with other shareholder actions, and an amended complaint was filed on April 14, 2021.
 See In Re Match Group, Inc. Derivative Litigation, Consolidated C.A.
 No. 2020-0505-MTZ (Delaware Court of Chancery).
 On September 1, 2022, the court granted defendants' motion to dismiss with prejudice.
-On October 3, 2022, plaintiffs filed an amended notice of appeal with the Delaware Supreme Court.
+On October 3, 2022, plaintiffs filed an amended notice of appeal with the Delaware Supreme Court, and on April 4, 2024, the Delaware Supreme Court reversed and remanded the Chancery Court's dismissal, except for the Chancery Court's dismissal of derivative claims, which the Supreme Court affirmed.
 We believe we have strong defenses to the allegations in this lawsuit and the appeal and will defend vigorously against them.